 - Broken Heel: Inverted when Sue is running to catch Dundee in the subway, but slowed by her high heels.
 She kicks them off and starts sprinting.

 - Captured by Cannibals: The sequel played with it.
-When Mick is capturing the drug dealers, one of his Aborigine friends asks the other if they get to eat these men, they were just toying with the crooks.
+When Mick is capturing the drug dealers, one of his Aborigine friends asks the other if they get to eat these men, were just toying with the crooks.

 - Comically Missing the Point: In the third film, Mikey tells his schoolteacher that Dundee hunts and kills crocodiles for a living, which she naturally assumes to be a lie.
 When she informs Dundee of this, he's shocked... because he would never kill a crocodile, since they're a protected species, and instead catches them alive.